 Your business can be profitable, or non-profitable, depending on several factors.
 If you’re setting up on the internet for charity reasons, then you’re not necessarily building for profit.
 Most likely, the proceeds from the thrifted items would be used to support your charity goals.

 However, if you’re looking to build an income stream, then you need to think about profitability.
-Your business can be profitable, as there’s a lot of money exchanged within the thrifting industry.
+Your business can be profitable, as there’s a lot of money exchanged within the thrifting industry, leading to increased popularity.
 In the US, the used merchandise stores industry includes about 20,000 stores with combined annual revenue of about $17.6 billion1.
 In the UK, there are approximately 4,000 second-hand retail shops2.